 - You cannot just keep training hard without recovery.

 The basic way you improve (get fitter/faster/stronger) from training is through compensation.
 You stress your body through hard workouts and then the body compensates and adapts to the new training load put on it and you get increased fitness.
-The body only adapts though during recovery.
+The body only adapts during recovery.
 If you do not allow the body to recover then it will not adapt, and you will just be pushing the body further into fatigue.
-So your MUST take recovery after hard workouts to allow your body to get stronger.
+So you MUST take recovery after hard workouts to allow your body to get stronger.

 Recovery running is just that, recovery.
-There is very little point to hammering your easy or recovery days when that is not the purpose.
+There is very little point in hammering your easy or recovery days when that is not the purpose.
 The harder or more intense workouts are the ones in which you are trying to fully stress different aspects of your body.
 Then after they are stressed, the recovery runs and days off are there to allow for adaptation to take place.
 What is the point of stressing your body during a hard workout and then not giving it enough time to recover, or running too hard during the easy day so that it doesn’t have enough energy to recover?

 Refer back to the table earlier detailing training intensities and recommend recovery times from each type of session.
-For Tempo, Vo2 and Repetition runs it can take at least 48 hours or more to full recover from these types of sessions.
+For Tempo, Vo2 and Repetition runs it can take at least 48 hours or more to fully recover from these types of sessions.

 If you’re not recovered you do NOT get the optimal benefit of the next workout and you will just be depleting your energy stores further, meaning that you not only have to recover enough to get them to pre workout levels but you also have to recover enough to get them to the levels of before two workouts ago.
 Thus being fully recovered for training is important.
 A lack of recovery can be a snowball / cumulative effect if you’re not careful.

-Lots of info there, but the bottom line is make sure you take adequate recovery.
+Lots of info there, but the bottom line is to make sure you take adequate recovery.
 Recovery is when the magic happens.

-Using Striders Sessions in your Weekly Plan
+Using Striders Sessions in Your Weekly Plan

-Easy runs can simply be Heeley on a Monday, Millhouses daytime and / or Graves / Hillsborough on a Wednesday. (as long as you go in the appropriate group for YOUR Easy pace – remember to use the pace calculator)
+Easy runs can simply be Heeley on a Monday, Millhouses daytime and/or Graves/Hillsborough on a Wednesday (as long as you go in the appropriate group for YOUR Easy pace – remember to use the pace calculator).

 It might be harder to get your 20 sec bursts within the group setting, but maybe some or all of the group could agree to do this beforehand?

 As with Easy, you could also do your Marathon pace effort on a club run if you choose the appropriate group.
-This might be a little more antisocial as the effort level required will ensure you won’t able to do much talking.
+This might be a little more antisocial as the effort level required will ensure you won’t be able to do much talking.
 Also, be careful not to go faster than the prescribed Marathon pace.

 Thursday Night Hillsborough Strength and Speed / Millhouses Tuesday Speed

-The Thursday and Tuesday night schedules have been created with the intention of covering one of your Quality sessions each week.
+The Thursday and Tuesday night schedules have been created with the intention of covering one of your quality sessions each week.

 Note: The club speed sessions are applicable to everyone regardless of race pace or current ability.
 The great thing about using the Jack Daniels calculator is that the paces are YOUR paces based on YOUR fitness, regardless of whether you are a 40 minute or 60 minute 10k runner.

 The thinking behind the Tuesday and Thursday schedules is that you don’t really have to think.
-You can do two easy runs per week, turn up for Tuesday or Thursday and you’ve almost got a 3 day per week plan there for you.
+You can do two easy runs per week, turn up on Tuesday or Thursday and you’ve almost got a 3 day per week plan there for you.

-If you run 4 or 5 days per week, just add a further Quality session and / or a recovery and you are good to go.
+If you run 4 or 5 days per week, just add a further quality session and/or a recovery and you are good to go.